A NEW FORM OF OWNERSHIP

 TRANSFER ON DEATH REGISTRATION

-On December 18, 1996, Governor Ridge signed Act 168-1996, which adds Pennsylvania to the list of states that have adopted the Uniform Transfer On-Death Security Registration Act.
-This new law became effective on February 16,1997 and now permits all stocks, bonds, mutual funds, and other securities to be registered in "beneficiary form".
+On December 18, 1996, Pennsylvania adopted the Uniform Transfer On-Death Security Registration Act.
+This law became effective in Pennsylvania on February 16, 1997 and it now permits all stocks, bonds, mutual funds, and other securities to be registered in “beneficiary form”.

 Ownership in “beneficiary form” can be shown by the words “transfer on death” or the acronym “TOD”, or by the words “pay on death or the acronym “POD”, after the name of the registered owner and before the beneficiary.
 If titled in this manner, then the security passes to the beneficiary or beneficiaries who survive the owner and is not controlled by the terms of the owner’s Will.
 TOD or POD ownership has no effect on ownership until the owner’s death and the beneficiary can be changed or canceled at any time without the consent of the beneficiary.